King Charles greets public outside Buckingham Palace | Law-Order

 King Charles greets public outside Buckingham Palace

+Britain's new monarch King Charles shook hands with members of the public outside Buckingham Palace on Friday, stopping to get out of his car while arriving at Buckingham Palace following the death of his mother Queen Elizabeth on Thursday.
+Charles and his wife Camilla, Queen Consort, stepped out of the royal car to huge cheers from a crowd gathered outside the palace, television footage showed.

-Britain's new monarch King Charles stopped to get out of his car while arriving at Buckingham Palace on Friday and shook hands with members of the public, following the death of his mother Queen Elizabeth on Thursday.
+Britain's new monarch King Charles shook hands with members of the public outside Buckingham Palace on Friday, stopping to get out of his car while arriving at Buckingham Palace following the death of his mother Queen Elizabeth on Thursday.

-Charles stepped out of the royal car to huge cheers from a crowd gathered outside the palace, television footage showed.
+Charles and his wife Camilla, Queen Consort, stepped out of the royal car to huge cheers from a crowd gathered outside the palace, television footage showed.
+The king then proceeded to shake hands with dozens of well-wishers and look at floral tributes to his mother for at least ten minutes.
+Several members of the public sang "God save the King" and one said "Love you Charles!"

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)